 Folding case for Arduino Uno

 This is a simple and nice Arduino Uno case with an integrated breadboard.
 It is perfect when you want to pack your Arduino board in your bag, be it for a long trip or for a short one.
-This case will help you be ready at all time to just start building.
-It’s compatible with Arduino Uno and Leonardo, but you can’t have shields connected to it because it is foldable.
+This case will help you be ready at all times to just start building.
+It’s compatible with Arduino Uno and Leonardo, but you can’t have an Arduino shield connected to it because it is foldable.
 You can download the STL file of it here.